surveysolutions/docs/content/questionnaire-designer/testing/scenarios/index.md

 - Scenarios are **not copied** when you copy a section or the whole questionnaire into another questionnaire.
-- To edit a scenario, you need to run it first, then make any changes interactively in the Tester (or WebTester), then save under the same or a different scenario name.
+- To edit a scenario, you need to run it first, then make any changes interactively in the WebTester, then save under the same or a different scenario name.
 One **may not** edit scenario steps directly, only view.
 - Saving a scenario requires **edit permission** for accessing the questionnaire.
 - Creation and changes to scenarios are **not** reflected in the questionnaire history.